Acute and chronic conjunctivitis

 Common corneal conditions

 If you have been diagnosed with one of the following conditions – or if you suspect you’re suffering from one or more of these issues – you should consider seeking professional medical treatment.
-Fortunately, our staff physicians at Oregon Eye Specialists are well-equipped to treat a wide span of corneal issues, including the following:
+Fortunately, our physicians at Oregon Eye Specialists are well-equipped to treat a wide span of corneal issues, including the following:

 Conjunctivitis (or commonly known as “pink eye”) is inflammation of the conjunctiva – or the thin, transparent tissue that lines inner eyelids and outer surface of the eye.
 Acute conjunctivitis typically subsides after a few days, while chronic conjunctivitis can last for longer periods of time.